healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 A portable ice maker has a built-in water reservoir and therefore no need for an inlet water line.
 The most popular of these countertop ice machines make bullet-shaped ice.
-Bullet ice makers are an affordable and fast way to make ice and most machines put out small and large ice bullets.
-They are easy to use and to keep clean while also quiet to run.
+Bullet ice makers are an affordable and fast way to make ice.
+They are easy to keep clean while also quiet to run.

 How We Test
 -----------